platformsh/platformsh-docs/sites/friday/src/development/variables/use-variables.md

 They're mostly prefixed with `PLATFORM_` to differentiate them from user-provided values.
 You can't set or update them directly.

-The most important of these variables is the relationship information in `PLATFORM_RELATIONSHIPS`, which tells the app how to connect to databases and other services defined in `{{< vendor/configfile "services" >}}`.

 The following table presents all available variables and whether they're available at build time (during [build hooks](../../administration/../create-apps/hooks/hooks-comparison.md#build-hook)) and at runtime.